-The BBC’s modern fantasy take on the Shakespeare classic play is an easy and accessible introduction to the Bard’s work for new audiences.
+The BBC’s modern fantasy take on the Shakespeare classic A Midsummer Night’s Dream is an easy and accessible introduction to the Bard’s work for new audiences.

 I had a lovely day today.
 The kind where you don’t have to be anywhere or do anything, you can just please yourself.
 I chose to sit in bed with a nice coffee (vanilla latte with proper frothed milk -the kind you only make when you know you’ll get to finish it in peace) and catch up on some telly.